GrahamDumpleton/mod_wsgi/docs/user-guides/mod-wsgi-express-quickstart.rst

 ----------------------------------

-When ``mod_wsgi-express`` runs under a process supervisor (systemd, supervisord, runit, s6) or as a container ``CMD``, two things change relative to running it interactively:
+When ``mod_wsgi-express`` runs under a process supervisor (systemd, supervisord, runit, s6) or as the main process inside a container, two things change relative to running it
+interactively:

 * Logs need to go to standard output and standard error rather than to files under the server root, so the supervisor or